Bosnia & Herzegovina

 spontaneously, fluently and precisely, differentiating finer shades of meaning even in more complex situations.

-him/herself fluently and spontaneously without much obvious searching for expressions.
-Can use language flexibly
+fluently and spontaneously without much obvious searching for expressions.
+Can use language flexibly and effectively

-and effectively for social, academic and professional purposes.
-Can produce clear, well-structured, detailed text
+for social, academic and professional purposes.
+Can produce clear, well-structured, detailed text on complex subjects,

-discussions in his/her field of specialisation.
-Can interact with a degree of fluency and spontaneity that makes
+in his/her field of specialisation.
+Can interact with a degree of fluency and spontaneity that makes regular interaction

 Can understand the main points of clear standard input on familiar matters regularly encountered in work, school,